JasonFernandoo/Algeo02_22121/README.md

 ## How To Use :
 1. Image Upload: You can easily upload your image in a few clicks.
 We support a wide range of image formats (JPG, JPEG, etc.)
-2. Search by Color or Texture: <product_name> offers you the flexibility to choose between two powerful search options:
+2. Search by Color or Texture: Now You See Us offers you the flexibility to choose between two powerful search options:
 -Search by Color: Discover images that share similar color palettes with your uploaded image.
 -Search by Texture: Find images with textures and patterns that match the one you've uploaded.
 3. Results Sorting: Our advanced algorithm quantitatively ranks the search results from the most to least visually similar.
 You can quickly find images that closely resemble your query.